fcortesbio/java-learning/01 - Introduction to Software Development/Module 1 - Getting Started with Java.md

 **3. Handle Multiple Behaviours**: You will create a `Penguin` class that implements both the `Walking` and `Swimming` interfaces to demonstrate how an object can have multiple, distinct functionalities.

 **4. Createa a User-Controlled Menu**: You will build a menu-based system that allows the user to:
-  * Choose an animal (Tiger, Dolphin, or Penguin)
+  - Choose an animal (Tiger, Dolphin, or Penguin)
-  * Display and modify the animal's characteristics.
+  - Display and modify the animal's characteristics.
-  * Trigger the animal behaviors
+  - Trigger the animal behaviors
-  * Exit the program cleanly with a "quit" option
+  - Exit the program cleanly with a "quit" option

 The final result will be a complete, menu-driven application that proves your ability to use key OOP concepts to build a creative and functional program

+## **Course syllabus: Introduction to software development**

+This course is your starting point for learning software development with the Java programming language.
+It's designed to give you the foundational skills needed for a career in tech.

+### **Course Modules**

+The course is broken down into four key modules:

+- **Module 1**: Getting Started with Java: learn about the role of a software developer, set up your coding environment, and write your first simple Java programs

+- **Module 2**: Control Flow: learn how to make your programs smarter by using conditional statements (like if/else) for decision-making and loops to automate repetitive tasks.

+- **Module 3: Object-Oriented Programming (OOP) Basics**: learn the fundamentals of OOP, a crucial industry practice for writing organized, reusable, and efficient code using concepts like classes and abstraction.

+- **Module 4: Final Project and Assessment**: apply all your new skills to a hands-on project: building a complete software application to manage a fictional zoo

+### **Learning Outcomes**

+By the end of this course, you'll be able to:

+- Understand the Software Development Lifecycle (SDLC).
+- Write and run basic Java programs.
+- Use control structures to manage program flow.
+- Apply fundamental Object-Oriented Programming (OOP) concepts.

+Your progress will be evaluated with the final zoo project and a course quiz.